 If you’re trying to conceive or trying to avoid getting pregnant, you probably have lots of questions about when you are most fertile.
-As your favorite female health companion, we are here for you to answer all your questions in the article, which will cover questions such as whether or not you can have sex and get pregnant on your period, right after or before your period.
+As your favorite female health companion, we are here for you to answer all your questions in the article, which will cover questions such as whether or not you can have sex and get pregnant on your period, right after or before your period

 It’s unlikely that you will get pregnant, but not impossible.
 You’re fertile on the days leading up to and around the time of ovulation, so it’s important to consider the length of your cycle.
 If you have a short cycle you could be ovulating just after your period.

 It is a common belief that the average menstrual cycle is 28 days long, but every woman is unique and nearly 50% of women’s cycles vary in length by 7 days or more.
 In a recent study of over 800 women, only 14% of women with a 28-day cycle actually ovulated on day 14.
 The day of ovulation ranged from day 11 to day 20.

 As menstrual cycles vary in length, so does the timing of ovulation, so it can be difficult to know when you are fertile days are.
 If you have a short cycle, you are ovulation period will be very close to your period, increasing the risk of pregnancy when having unprotected sex during your period.

 How does this happen?
 If you happen to have a short cycle (21 to 24 days) you will likely ovulate close to your period.
 Considering that sperm can live inside you for 2, 3, and up to 5 days, if you have unprotected sex and are not taking any form of contraception, You could have sex towards the end of your bleeding and then actually conceive 4 or 5 days later with your early ovulation.

 However, the probabilities of getting pregnant while on your period are very low, but, as mentioned above, depending on your cycle the possibilities are there.

 Can you get pregnant right after your period?